Make your daydreams a reality with Street Advertising.

 Pedestrians were invited onto the truck for free Malibu Rum samples and branded swag.
-They could also take pictures with the unique photo wall and post it to their Instagram utilizing the event hashtag #becausesummer.
+They could also take pictures with the unique photo wall and post it to their Instagram, utilizing the event hashtag #becausesummer.

 Tory Lanez Street Marketing Campaign

-To boost Tory Lanez’s album release, we set an enormous inflatable iPod at busy intersections throughout Toronto.
+To boost Tory Lanez’s album release, we set up an enormous inflatable iPod at busy intersections throughout Toronto.
 The pink iPod appeared like it was playing his new album, Chixtape 5.

 The Tory Lanez Street Advertising campaign had a crystal-clear message that was impossible to ignore.

 We placed park benches with branded mats throughout Toronto to increase awareness about local poverty.
 The park bench symbolized how several individuals must use it as their bed.